How to Choose a Fishing Rod

 TECHNIQUE

-When choosing a rod, you must first determine what technique you want to use it for.
+When choosing fishing rods, you must first determine what technique you want to use them for.
 There are hundreds of different techniques, whether it be cranking, flipping a jig or throwing a topwater.
 Each technique typically has a specific set of baits associated with it, and the size of these lures is one of the biggest factors in choosing a rod.

 If I’m wanting to throw baits such as a jig, Texas-rig or a big swimbait, I’m generally going to go with a casting rod.
 These rods are much heavier than their spinning rod counterparts, which is perfect for baits that require hard hooksets or heavy duty line.
 Pair a stout casting rod with the right baitcasting reel and you can yank the biggest fish out of heavy cover.